ULHPC/resif/docs/Command-line-interface.md

                                   --branch !
   --release TEXT                  Release tag or commit of the RESIF
                                   repository to deploy.
-  --releasedir relative path      Directory in which to install the release
+  --releasedir TEXT               Directory in which to install the release
                                   (Relative path from the <apps-root>).
                                   Default: <branch>/v<release>-<date>
-  --rootinstall path              Path to the root of the EasyBuild
+  --rootinstall TEXT              Path to the root of the EasyBuild
                                   installation (contains the various software
                                   sets deployed and the EasyBuild files).
                                   Default: <apps-root>/<releasedir>
+  --append-modulepath TEXT        Paths to append to the modulepath in the
+                                  LOADME files.
+  --prepend-modulepath TEXT       Paths to prepend to the modulepath in the
+                                  LOADME files.
   --mns [EasyBuildMNS|E|HierarchicalMNS|H|ThematicMNS|T]
                                   Module Naming Scheme to be used.
   --overwrite                     Set this flag if you want to overwrite any